suitcss/suit/packages/utils-link/README.md

 ## Configurable variables

-* `var-linkPseudo-color`: the text color to use for `button` when styled like a text link.
+* `var-color-linkPseudo`: the text color to use for `button` when styled like a text link.
-* `var-linkPseudo-hover-color`: the text interaction color to use for `button` when styled like a text link.
+* `var-color-hover-linkPseudo-hover`: the text interaction color to use for `button` when styled like a text link.

 ## Usage